aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/encoding/_index.md

 title: HtmlSaveOptions.Encoding
 linktitle: Encoding
 second_title: Aspose.Words for .NET API Reference
-description: HtmlSaveOptions property.
+description: HtmlSaveOptions Encoding property.
 Specifies the encoding to use when exporting to HTML MHTML or EPUB.
 Default value is new UTF8Encodingfalse UTF8 without BOM in C#.
 type: docs
 weight: 100
 url: /net/aspose.words.saving/htmlsaveoptions/encoding/